dmbarbour/wikilon/docs/ABCRT.md

 * stable access for stowage addresses via read-only transactions.
 * cache stowed values in memory via some other mechanism.

-The simplest of these options to implement is to use the C heap and reference counting for shared objects.
-This would at least offer a simple way to get started.
-I also like the idea of modeling shared memory in terms of stable access to stowed binaries via read-only LMDB transactions.
-That would preserve structure sharing of shared objects.
+The simplest of these options to implement is to use the C heap and reference counting (or other GC) for shared objects.
+This would at least offer a simple, robust way to get started.
+Modeling shared memory in terms of stable access to stowed binary data would be better - simplify structure sharing and garbage collection, and more or less eliminate need for copying data from the stowage layer.

 ### Error Handling?